Employee Inclusion Groups

 Our commitment to engagement with veterans and military families extends to our workforce.
 Centene's Veterans and Military Families Employee Inclusion Group, CENVET, was established to provide support and resources for employees who have served in the armed forces and for those related to a service member or former service member.

-cPRIDE, Centene's LGBTQ+ Employee Inclusion Group, supports an inclusive work environment for lesbian, gay, bisexual and transgender employees in order to promote the ability to bring their full selves to work and ultimately enhance employee engagement and retention.
-The EIG works to provide development, support and networking opportunities for its members while providing guidance on how Centene can be an even greater place for LGBTQ+ employees to work.
+cPRIDE, Centene's LGBTQIA+ Employee Inclusion Group, supports an inclusive work environment for lesbian, gay, bisexual, transgender, queer, intersex, and asexual/aromantic/agender identity employees in order to promote the ability to bring their full selves to work and ultimately enhance employee engagement and retention.
+The EIG works to provide development, support, and networking opportunities for its members while providing guidance on how Centene can be an even greater place for LGBTQIA+ employees to work.

 Centene's Women's Employee Inclusion Group aims to further help its members meet their professional and personal goals at all career and life stages.
 The EIG is focused on leveraging tools such as targeted development sessions, mentoring and community engagement to develop women as leaders and prepare them to take on leadership opportunities at all levels of the company.
 Members support the recruitment, development, promotion and retention of women leaders and work to keep Centene as the employer of choice among professional women.